Andy-J-marshall/stanningley-bowls/README.md

 ## Update list of players

-If a new player joins or a team is entered into a new league, you'll need to update the details in `stanningleyTeamDetails.py`.
+If a new player joins or a team is entered into a new league, you'll need to update the details in `teamDetails.py`.

-e.g. a new player would have to be added into the `stanningleyPlayers` list.
+e.g. a new player would have to be added into the `players` list.

 If a player has multiple spellings, enter them into the `duplicateTeamMemberNames` array